 - sertraline (Zoloft)

 Like any type of medication, SSRIs don’t work for everyone.
 In some cases, they can also cause a range of unpleasant side effects.

 If SSRIs aren’t an option for you, there are several effective natural remedies you can try:

 This refers to intentionally creating a happy mood by doing something you love or thinking about things that you know will make you happy.

-While this might sound easier said than done, a found that doing so increased serotonin levels in the brain.
+While this might sound easier said than done, a

 Multiple studies have suggested that physical activity improves brain serotonin levels by increasing both the production and the release of serotonin in the brain.